alexcambose/proofchain/truffle/README.md

 - `test` - runs `truffle test`
 - `solc` - compiles solidity with solc, used for generating proper bytecode and ABI for the proofchain library
 - `migrate:rinkeby` - builds and deploys to the rinkeby testnet blockchain
-- `migrate:test` - builds and deploys to localhost network
+- `migrate:test` - builds and deploys to localhost network (ganache must be running)
 - `fixtures` - runs `./fixtures/index.js`.
-It gene
+It create transaction containing dummy data.
+Only works on the test network
 - `docs` - Generates markdown API docs

 #### Folder structure